shihankanungo/shihankanungo.github.io/quotes.md

 > "Always do what you are afraid to do." --- Ralph Waldo Emerson

+> "You gain strength, courage and confidence by every experience in which you really stop to look fear in the face.
+You are able to say to yourself, 'I have lived through this horror.
+I can take the next thing that comes along.'
+You must do the thing you think you cannot do." <br> --- Eleanor Roosevelt, <i>You Learn by Living: Eleven Keys for a More Fulfilling Life</i>

 > "Don't be pushed around by the fears in your mind.
 Be led by the dreams in your heart." --- Roy T. Bennett, <i>The Light in the Heart</i>

 > "The only limit to our realization of tomorrow will be our doubts of today." <br> --- Franklin D. Roosevelt